covecredit/xrpl-cli/NOTES.md

 These are developer notes and are raw verbatim and may mean something completely different than expected.

+# Build Platform

+Developers seeking to make the most out of Linux development on XRPL should use Ubuntu 20.04 LTS.
+Tested a number of different Linux OS and non-Ubuntu / Debian / Redhat(?) / CentOS distributions do not have all the available Next.JS modules for compiling XUMM.
+If you intend to build a full xApp experience then stick to the upstream developers preferred build which for XUMM and all tested XRPLF repos builds easily on Ubuntu.
+If you build on Arch Linux for instance, it will require patches to the build processes and to leverage the UI/UX code being used for Linux.

+# Steps for developers

+1. build rippled and configure with xrpl-node-configurator
+2. "pip3 install -r requirements.txt"
+3. python3 xrpl-cli.py --help

+# RPC notes
 // RPC handler table
 static HandlerTable handlerTable{
     {"account_channels", &doAccountChannels, LimitRange{10, 50, 256}},